idimitriadis0/TranslateOnLinux/docs/index.md

 [WordFast Aligner](https://www.wordfast.net/?go=align) (free, online)

+[WordFast Anywhere](http://autoaligner.freetm.com/) (free, online, registration needed) also integrates an [autoaligner](https://www.wordfast.net/wiki/Wordfast_Online_Aligner).

+[MateCat aligner](https://guides.matecat.com/mate), a TMX creator whose design is very similar to MateCat translation editor and accessible via the Aligner tab from the [MateCat homepage](https://www.matecat.com/).

+[TM-Town](https://www.tm-town.com) (online, registration needed) has an [alignment tool](https://www.tm-town.com/blog/document-alignment-tool-update) that can help you convert a source and target document into a translation memory (TM) file.

+[YouAlign.com](http://www.youalign.com/) (free, online, registration needed, 1MB max file size) an alignment tool based on AlignFactory, a powerful automated document alignment tool with a web crawler.

 [PlusTools](https://www.wordfast.net/wiki/PlusTools) is a free MS Word add-in that can handle multiple tasks, including aligning documents.

-[YouAlign.com](http://www.youalign.com/) (free, online, registration needed, 1MB max file size) an alignment tool based on AlignFactory, a powerful automated document alignment tool with a web crawler.

-[TM-Town](https://www.tm-town.com) (online, registration needed) has an [alignment tool](https://www.tm-town.com/blog/document-alignment-tool-update) that can help you convert a source and target document into a translation memory (TM) file.

-[WordFast Anywhere](http://autoaligner.freetm.com/) (free, online, registration needed) also integrates an [autoaligner](https://www.wordfast.net/wiki/Wordfast_Online_Aligner).

 Many other CAT tools, such as WordFast Pro, OmegaT, CafeTran Espresso, SmartCat and Memsource offer an alignment feature.

-[Stingray](https://www.maxprograms.com/products/stingray.html) Document Aligner ([paid](https://www.maxprograms.com/store/buy.html)) is a cross-platform document aligner designed to assist professional translators in the production of translation memories from existing translated material.
+[Stingray](https://www.maxprograms.com/products/stingray.html) Document Aligner (open source and free to use, with [paid](https://www.maxprograms.com/store/buy.html) subscription for support and binaries) is a cross-platform document aligner designed to assist professional translators in the production of translation memories from existing translated material.

 ## Handling tags